YellowJacketLinux/Platillo/README.md

 It is my humble opinion that *every* Unicode font should include the full set of 7-bit ASCII characters.
 Those will be added close to the time of release.

+However Bold, Italic/Oblique, and Bold Italic/Oblique variants will not be created.